shakacode/react_on_rails/docs/basics/render-functions-and-railscontext.md

 ## Rails Context

-The `railsContext` is a second param passed to your generator functions for React components.
+The `railsContext` is a second param passed to your render-functions for React components.
 This is in addition to the props that are passed from the `react_component` Rails helper.
 For example:

 ERB view file: